-As will be pointed out in detail in the attached comments, EPA's proposed Good Neighbor SIP disapprovals are both legally and technically flawed in that EPA seeks to advance the Good Neighbor SIP disapprovals based on incorrect air quality assumptions and calculations and in the absence of consideration of the flexibility guidance issued by EPA for application to 2015 ozone NAAQS Good Neighbor SIPs.
+As will be pointed out in detail in the attached comments, EPA's proposed Good Neighbor SIP disapprovals are both legally and technically flawed in that EPA seeks to advance the Good Neighbor SIP disapprovals based on incorrect air quality assumptions and calculations and in the absence of consideration of implementation of the flexibility guidance issued by EPA for application to 2015 ozone NAAQS Good Neighbor SIPs.
+These comments will also highlight the agency's failure to align the responsibilities of upwind and downwind states as it selected the analytical year for evaluating the Good Neighbor Provisions of the CAA.
 In addition, these comments address the failure by EPA to give appropriate recognition to the merit of the SIPs involved.
-These comments also renew MOG's objection to the length of the comment period EPA has offered for this and the related SIP disapproval proposals for some 19 states all of which are occurring at the same time as EPA is advancing the related FIP discussed above.
+These comments also renew MOG's objection to the length of the comment period that EPA has offered for this and the related SIP disapproval proposals for some 19 states all of which are occurring at the same time as EPA is advancing the related FIP discussed above.